 You hear your stomach start to rumble and know you have only 5 minutes to get to your next class once this one is over.
 You take out your phone, open Hangry, and order a sushi combo that will be ready right when this class is done.

-It’s not even noon, and you’ve already used at least 10 apps or services to help you get sh*t done and you’re feeling like a winner.
+It’s not even noon, and you’ve already used at least 10 mobile apps or services to help you get sh*t done and you’re feeling like a winner.